 What is the Social Innovation Solution Competition?

-A solution competition is an event in which teams of students have the opportunity to analyze and solve real-world problems of a social entrepreneurship organization.
+A solution competition is an event in which teams of students have the opportunity to analyze and solve a social entrepreneurship organization’s real-world problems.

 How is this related to refugees?